bhovhannes/svg-url-loader/README.md

 ### `stripdeclarations`

+This option is true by default. **It will be removed in the next major release.**
+See [this issue](https://github.com/bhovhannes/svg-url-loader/issues/104#issuecomment-348377933) for more context about this decision.

 If given will tell the loader to strip out any XML declaration, e.g. `<?xml version="1.0" encoding="UTF-8"?>` at the beginning of imported SVGs.
 Internet Explorer (tested in Edge 14) cannot handle XML declarations in CSS data URLs (`content: url("data:image/svg...")`).